Grizzled giant squirrel

 The grizzled giant squirrel (Ratufa macroura) is a large tree squirrel in the genus Ratufa found in the highlands of the Central and Uva provinces of Sri Lanka, and in patches of riparian forest along the Kaveri River and in the hill forests of Karnataka, Tamil Nadu and Kerala states of southern India.
 The International Union for Conservation of Nature (IUCN) lists the species as near threatened due to habitat loss and hunting.

 Etymology and common names

 Grizzled giant squirrels are named for the white flecks of hair that cover their greyish-brown bodies, giving them a grizzled look.
+In Sinhala, they are known as dandu lena (දඬු ලේනා, lit. "stalk[-tailed] squirrel"); while in Tamil, they are called periya aṇil (பெரிய அணில், "giant squirrel") or malai aṇil (மலை அணில், "hill squirrel").

 Description

 R. macroura is the smallest of the giant squirrels found in the Indian subcontinent, with a head and body length of 25 to 45 cm, and tail measuring roughly the same or more, for a total length of 50 to 90 cm.
 It has small rounded ears with pointed tufts.
 The home range of an individual is between 1970 and 6110 m2.

 Subspecies dandolena is dorsally brown grizzled with white.
 Ventrally light brownish cream.
 Tail frosted with white fur.
 Forehead and feet are black in color.
 Whereas ssp. melamochra, upper parts are jet black which contrast brownish cream to orange yellow ventral surface.
 Tail frosted with black fur.
 Snout of both ssp. are pinkish color.

 Their vision is good, which aids them in detecting predators.
 Their sense of hearing is relatively poor.
 The call is staccato and loud with repeated shrill cackle.
 It is usually uttered in morning and evening.
 A low "churr" is also used to communicate with nearby groups.

 Hands are normally pentadactylous, with four digits and a rudimentary thumb.
 Fingers have large broad soft pads, where the inner pad is expanded for gripping while moving through branches.
 Feet are also comprised with soft pads with both fore and hind limbs possessing long, sharp claws.